1971–72 Toronto Maple Leafs season

 The 1971–72 Toronto Maple Leafs season was Toronto's 55th season of operation in the National Hockey League (NHL).
 It was also the 40th anniversary season of the opening of Maple Leaf Gardens.
-The Maple Leafs finished fourth, and qualified for the playoffs, losing in the first round to the eventual Stanley Cup champion Boston Bruins.
+The Maple Leafs finished fourth, and qualified for the playoffs for the second year in a row, losing in the first round to the eventual Stanley Cup champion Boston Bruins.

 Offseason

 In June, team president Stafford Smythe and vice-president Harold Ballard were arrested for theft and fraud involving funds of Maple Leaf Gardens.
 They were charged jointly on the theft of $146,000 of funds and securities and Smythe was further charged for defrauding Maple Leaf Gardens of $249,000.

 Regular season

 On October 13, just after the start of the season, Smythe died of complications from a bleeding ulcer.
 The Leaf's home opener, scheduled for that night was postponed, only the second postponement in Maple Leaf Gardens history.